xoseperez/espurna/README.md

 ## Contributors

 **Without your help this project would not be possible**.
 I (@xoseperez) simply can't spend all the time I wish on ESPurna but luckly I recieve a lot of contributions, bug fixes, enhancement suggestions,... from people all around the world.
-I would like to thank you each and every one of you.
+I would like to thank each and every one of you.
 The [contributors](https://github.com/xoseperez/espurna/graphs/contributors) page shows the ones that have done a PR in the past, but I also get contributions in the issues, by email or via the [gitter ESPurna channel](https://gitter.im/tinkerman-cat/espurna), those I also want to thank.

 **Thank you all very much**.

 ## Notice

+> Ladies and gentlemen in the embedded world, use [PlatformIO](https://platformio.org/).
+If I could offer you only one tip for the future, [PlatformIO](https://platformio.org/) would be it.

 > Please use the [gitter ESPurna channel](https://gitter.im/tinkerman-cat/espurna) for support and questions, you have better chances to get fast answers from me or other ESPurna users.
 Open an issue here only if you feel there is a bug or you want to request an enhancement.
 Thank you.